latest nhpb_banner 1__compressed2

 No matter where the applicant lives, there are some statewide programs that help pay for rent, mobile home lots, security deposits and other housing costs.
 They are below.
 Continue to scroll down for more local, county specific financial assistance programs.

-• Eviction and rehousing programs – Whether homeless, or a low-income household with an eviction or pay or quit notice, there are non-profit and government funded Homeless Prevention and Rapid Rehousing programs.
-Grants, free motel vouchers, money for back rent or deposits and more is offered.
+Eviction and rehousing programs – Whether homeless, or a low-income household with an eviction or pay or quit notice, there are non-profit and government funded Homeless Prevention and Rapid Rehousing programs.
+Grants, free motel vouchers, money for back rent or moving deposits and more is offered.
 More on North Carolina homeless prevention and rapid rehousing programs.

 Get rent or deposit assistance in your NC County

-Local programs are below.
+The rent payment assistance programs above are mostly offered statewide Local programs are below.
 Select a city or county near you in North Carolina to find places for emergency rent assistance, money to pay utility or security deposits, legal support and so much more.

 Asheboro and Randolph County